-No. Route structure Route structure setting 1 Physical separation a) Sidewalk provided between A road section demarcated with a curb, fence, or any other roadways and similar structure in order to make such section available for sidewalks passage of pedestrians. b) Pedestrian road A walkway for exclusive use by pedestrians.
-(Stairs are not included.) c) Garden path A pedestrian road available in a park, natural park, etc. (Stairs are not included.) d) Free passage A passage that crosses station premises.
-2 No physical separation A woonerf not demarcated with a curb, fence, or any other similar provided between structure. roadways and sidewalks 3 Pedestrian crossing A part of a roadway, mainly near an intersection, demarcated with road markings to make it available for crossing of pedestrians.
-4 Road crossing without A part of a roadway, mainly near an intersection, where pedestrians road marking for cross the road frequently although it is not demarcated with road pedestrian crossing markings to make it available for crossing of pedestrians.
-5 Underpass An underground passage for pedestrians to cross a road, railroad, etc. 6 Pedestrian crossing A bridge for pedestrians to cross a road, railroad, etc. or a bridge pedestrian deck that connects stations and private facilities, etc. 99 Other An accessible passage for pedestrians in public open space of an apartment building, etc.
+No. Route structure Route structure setting a) Sidewalk A road section demarcated with a curb, fence, or any other physical separation similar structure in order to make such section available for provided between passage of pedestrians.
+1 roadways and b) Pedestrian road sidewalks A walkway for exclusive use by pedestrians. c) Garden path A pedestrian road available in a park, natural park, etc. no physical separation A woonerf not demarcated with a curb, fence, or any other provided between similar structure.
+2 roadways and sidewalks A part of a roadway, mainly near an intersection, demarcated 3 pedestrian crossing with road markings to make it available for crossing of pedestrians. road crossing without A part of a roadway, mainly near an intersection, where 4 road marking for pedestrians cross the road frequently although it is not 4 pedestrian crossing demarcated with road markings to make it available for crossing pedestrian crossing of pedestrians.
+5 underpass An underground passage for pedestrians to cross a road, railroad, 5 underpass etc. 6 pedestrian crossing A bridge for pedestrians to cross a road, railroad, etc. or a 0 bridge pedestrian deck that connects stations and private facilities, etc. An indoor passage or a passage for migration on the premises in public facilities such as town offices, libraries, and stations or 7 passaga in facility private facilities such as commercial facilities. / passage in facility (Data developed based on the "Stratified Indoor Geospatial Information Data Specification" of Geospatial Information Authority of Japan, Ministry of Land, Infrastructure, Transport and Tourism roughly corresponds to "passage in facility.")
+8 other route structures Set this type if none of the types "1" through "7" applies.
+Set this type if you cannot determine which of the types "1" 99 unknown through "8" applies because the status of the target range cannot be identified due to construction work, etc.